DNS Management: SPF Records (VPS & Dedicated Hosting)

 - v=spf1 specifies that this is an SPF record.

 - +a +mx +ip4:198.51.100.123 authorizes sending from the domain's A record, MX record, and ipv4 address 198.51.100.123.

-- This is the part of the record where you can add IP addresses and include SPF rules for other domains.
+- This is the record where you can add IP addresses and include SPF rules for other domains.

 - Third-party email marketing tools often require that you update your SPF record to accommodate their servers.

 - ~all specifies how hosts should regard servers that are not on the list.
 There are a few modifications you can use here: